 Above left: After a long drive from Portland to Bellingham on Thursday, I got up early on Friday morning to drive into

 Vancouver, about an hour away.

-Above center: I dropped Martin off at the main ticket building then headed over to the curling rink.
+Above right: I dropped Martin off at the main ticket building then headed over to the curling rink.
 After waiting in

-line for an hour in the drizzle, I made it inside.
+line for an hour in the drizzle, I finally made it inside.

-Above right: My wallet and I bypassed the merchandise booth.
+Left: My wallet and I wisely bypassed the merchandise booth.

 Above left: I finally made it into the curling rink, a half-hour late, to watch the women's bronze medal match between China